 To start HP Recovery Manager from the HP Recovery partition:

-- IMPORTANT: For a tablet with a detachable keyboard, connect the keyboard to the keyboard dock before beginning these steps (select products only). - 1.
-Type recovery in the taskbar search box, select Recovery Manager, and then select HP Recovery Environment.
+- MPORTANT: For a tablet with a detachable keyboard, connect the tablet to the keyboard base before beginning these steps (select products only). - Type recovery in the taskbar search box, select HP Recovery Manager, and then select Windows Recovery Environment.